CLAY HACK: a series of discussions exploring alternative ways of sourcing, making, glazing and firing clay and its associated materials.

 This panel presents a unique opportunity to join with the ceramics community to share knowledge and perspectives on clay.

-Please join us for light refreshments and a panel discussion on Thursday September 14 at 6 - 7:30pm.
+This event took place on Thursday September 14 at 6 - 7:30pm.

 BEN LANDAU & LUCILE SCIALLANO